 The same product might fall under the definition of medical device in the US and not in the EU, where it might correspond to a cosmetic, pharmaceutical, consumer product, or another regulatory category.
 Special caution is recommended for devices intended to administer drugs, since drug-device combination products are regulated under a single set of rules in the US and overseen by a single competent authority whereas they are subject to dual legislation in the EU.
-Read more in Part II of this blog post (to be published soon).
+Read more in Part II of this blog post.

 2. Device classification

 The same medical device might be considered a low risk device exempt from regulatory clearance in the US and medium/high risk in the EU subject to Notified Body scrutiny.
 In particular, the approach differs in the classification of medical standalone software — i.e. SaMD (software as medical device) in US and MDSW (medical device software) in EU.
-Read more in Part II of this blog post (to be published soon).
+Read more in Part II of this blog post.

 3. Compliance requirements